 We were most impressed with a quirky independent called Acacia Ridge, Craig really enjoyed the wines they had and I really enjoyed the buildings and discussed with the owner their vision for the place going forward.
 They are hoping to increase their marketability for weddings and I can see what they are planning on doing there and the sweeping views of across the Yarra Valley are going to assist with this vision.
 The cellar door was an old miners hut built in the 1850’s and it had so much character, the owners had an open fire going inside it which I plonked myself down in front of quite happily.
 I love that the owner took the time to sit and explain the different wines to Craig and were they come from.

 Its a family run business and we walked out with our 3 bottles of their finest including a muscat port that I am going to take to our white christmas on 2017.
 Its perfect for sitting by an open log fire at christmas as it tastes just like plum pudding.
 I told the owner I would send her a pick of us enjoying it from either Europe or America, with the fire and snow out the window, hope she remembers.
+An update, I took the muscat port in my carry on to the USA and it got confiscated going through Immigration leaving Sydney Airport.
+I was devastated, I had kept that bottle for 2.5yrs just for the trip.

 The owner of Acacia Ridge mentioned a local cafe that stocks her wine called the Dixon’s Creek Cafe & Bar, she said the meals were great and reasonably prices so we headed on down there for lunch.
 Craig and I decided on the sharing platter for two people and it was lovely.
 We had the smoked salmon on the side for fussy pants here and the ciabatta bread with olive oil and balsamic vinegar was very tasty as were the arancini balls with an aioli.
 Very nice and only $35 with drinks, I was going to have lunch at Balgownie Estate which was $60 each for two courses but I think I enjoyed the share platter much better.
 Sorry about the photo, I forgot to take it before starting so its a bit scrappy!